Close Menu

 A couple using metal detectors in England discovered a literal treasure trove of more than 2,500 silver coins dating back to the year 1066.

-The hoard primarily includes coins depicting Harold II (1066), the last crowned Anglo-Saxon king of England and his successor, William the Conqueror (1066-87), first Norman King of England.
+The hoard primarily includes coins depicting Harold II (1066), the last crowned Anglo-Saxon king of England, and his successor, William the Conqueror (1066-87), the first Norman King of England.
 It is the largest Norman hoard found since 1833, and the largest ever found from the immediate aftermath of the Norman Conquest.

 The 2,528 coins were unearthed by metal detectorists Lisa Grace and Adam Staples at a farm field in Chew Valley in Somerset, England, BBC News reported.